-- Once the eggplant is cool, discard any liquid that has accumulated and scrape the flesh from the peel.
+- Once the eggplant is cool, discard any liquid that has accumulated and scrape the pulp from the peel.
 Place the pulp in a food processor and pulse a few times to make a coarse puree.
 Transfer to a medium-sized bowl and add the remaining ingredients.
-Mix very well and allow to stand at room temperature for 20 minutes.
+Mix very well and allow to stand at room temperature for at least 20 minutes.

-- Serve with traditional hamburger condiments or with Spicy Onion-Pepper Relish.
+- Serve with traditional hamburger condiments or with Spicy Onion-Pepper Relish, below.

 Spicy Onion-Pepper Relish

 - 1 hot pepper (I used red jalapeno), seeded and minced

 - 1 teaspoon spicy smoked paprika (or 3/4 tsp. smoked paprika and 1/4 tsp. cayenne pepper)

 - 1/4 teaspoon salt (or to taste)

 - Combine all ingredients and allow to stand for 30 minutes for flavors to blend.
 For hotter relish, add extra cayenne pepper to taste.

 JessicaJune 5, 2012 at 8:41 am